dmfs/xmlobjects/README.md

 ### Serializing objects

 Each builder also knows how to serialize.
-Once everything is set up for pulling objects, serializing is just treat.
+Once everything is set up for pulling objects, serializing is just a treat.

 ```java
 		// initialize the serializer for writing to an OutoutStream